OfficialBika/bikanamebot/README.md

 - Best results come from forwarding the **original media**.
 - Exact matching uses `file_unique_id` and `sha256`.
 - Fuzzy matching uses `pHash` for photos and sampled frame hashes for videos.
-- `/approve @username` works best after the user has already talked to the bot once, because the bot stores known usernames locally.